okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-6-synchronize-environments-daily/index.md

 1. Download the example workflow:
    1. Go to `https://drive.google.com/file/d/1IKhg65fHCSbp9qXYBxB2r2zxmsTcdWOu`.
-   1. In the No preview available panel in the page that opens, click **Download** to download the example workflow.
+   1. On the No preview available panel in the page that opens, click **Download** to download the example workflow.

 1. Open the Okta Admin Console for your production org.
 1. Choose **Workflow > Workflows** to show the Welcome to Workflows page.